 three fun facts about london: museum of london

 1) how old is london?

 I mentioned that the Museum of London has daily docent tours for free.
 Each one is on a different subject.
-The only one available the day I was visited was on prehistoric London, which I wasn’t so sure I wanted to know about.
+The only one available during my London itinerary was on prehistoric London, which I wasn’t so sure I wanted to know about.
 Boy was I wrong!
 We learned about how there were Bronze Age settlements around London thousands of years ago.
 (Obviously it wasn’t called London back then.
 I imagine its name was something more like Ugh.)